-What is the asset allocation planned for the financial product?
+What is the asset allocation and the minimum share of sustainable investments?

 The fund commits to minimum proportion of investments as illustrated below.
 Where no percentage proportion or 0% is displayed, such investments may be relevant for the strategy but the fund is not committed to holding a specific proportion at all times, and the proportion of such investments may be as low as 0% at the investment manager's discretion.